raiden-network/raiden/docs/rest_api.rst

       }

    :statuscode 200: Successful query
-   :statuscode 404:
-    - The given token and partner addresses are not valid eip55-encoded Ethereum addresses or
+   :statuscode 400: The given token and / or partner addresses are not valid eip55-encoded Ethereum addresses
-    - Channel does not exist
+   :statuscode 404: Channel does not exist
    :statuscode 500: Internal Raiden node error

 .. http:get:: /api/(version)/tokens